ewryan/sprout-wrap/README.md

 ### 0. Backup you SSH Keys

-...so that ops does not have to redeploy the base package.
+If you're starting by wiping your machine please be sure to back up your ssh keys so that ops does not have to redeploy the base package.

 ### 1. Install XCode